 Q: I was waitlisted to the MAcc Program.
 Can I talk to someone about my status?

-A: Unfortunately, no. But if you have additional information regarding updated grades or test scores, teamwork, leadership, or community involvement, you should send the information to the Admissions Office:
+A: Admissions decisions are final.
+However, if you have additional information regarding updated grades or test scores, teamwork, leadership, or community involvement, you

 Q: Are certain parts of the application more important than others?

-A: All parts are important, especially when competing against many other excellent applicants.
+A: We view applications comprehensively and all components are important, especially when competing against many other excellent applicants.
 It is important to show you have a clear sense to your skills, explain why the MAcc makes sense for you, and define your goals for the future.